-This is the third of five clinical practicum experiences that provide students with adequate opportunities to practice and integrate cognitive learning with the associated psychomotor skills required for the profession of athletic training.
+This is the fourth of five clinical practicum experiences that provide students with adequate opportunities to practice and integrate cognitive learning with the associated psychomotor skills required for the profession of athletic training.
 This course embraces the 'Learning Over Time' concept by requiring students to master a logical progression of clinical proficiency and professional behavior assessments throughout the clinical experience.
 Students are required to integrate individual component skills (i.e., cognitive and psychomotor skill competencies) into global clinical proficiencies during the clinical experience.
 Specific cognitive and psychomotor skill components as defined by the NATA Educational Competencies are formally taught, practiced, and assessed in the concurrent classroom and controlled laboratory (clinical course) settings.
 These clinical proficiency assessments, evaluated by preceptors, require students to reason methodically and determine which skills (cognitive learning) are appropriate in a given clinical practice situation and correctly perform these skills (psychomotor) in a manner befitting an entry-level athletic trainer (professional behavior).
 All clinical proficiencies are graded on a 20-point scale.
 Students must achieve a passing score of 17 or greater (85%) to demonstrate mastery of the clinical proficiency.
 Students not achieving a passing score must re-take the proficiency until they satisfactorily demonstrate mastery.
 During each clinical experience students receive constructive feedback from their preceptors to allow them to improve and continue to 'Learn Over Time'.
 This clinical experience allows students opportunities to practice and integrate the cognitive learning, with the associated psychomotor skill requirements associated with therapeutic exercise.
+Students will engage with patients of different sexes, varied ages, varied ethnic and cultural backgrounds, and from non-sport populations.
 In addition, students develop entry-level professional behaviors as Athletic Trainers defined by the NATA Educational Competencies.